Bringing Home Your New Dog

 Provide Supervision and Space

 The time it takes to acclimate is different for every dog.
 For the first week or so, your new fur baby might need some space.
 Let your new dog explore the new environment as slowly as necessary, and if your new family member still prefers to take space away from the family, allow it.
 However, even if you give allow the extra space, remember to keep an eye on your new pet to prevent any chewing, accidents, or potentially dangerous situations.
 You will also want to give your new pet time to get used to the new environment before meeting extended family and friends.
-2 weeks is good adjustment period, after which point you can slowly introduce your new pet to new faces.
-But, be sure to keep an eye out for signs of stress, such as panting, running away, cowering, growling, or pacing around the home.
+Two weeks is good adjustment period, after which you can slowly introduce your new pet to new faces.
+Be sure to keep an eye out for signs of stress, such as panting, running away, cowering, growling, or pacing around the home.
 If these signs appear, give your pet some space.

 Stick to a Consistent schedule

 Set your dog up for success by starting a regular schedule as soon as possible.
-It is confusing to animal if you change the rules, and it may contribute to problem behavior.
+It is confusing to an animal if you change the rules, and it may contribute to problem behavior.
 Try to keep feeding times and bathroom breaks on a consistent schedule, with the general rule being that dogs up to 6 months of age should be let out at least every 4 hours and older dogs may need more frequent breaks depending on size and age.
 For food, keeping your dog on the same diet will not only be easier on your dog’s stomach, but it will also help with the initial adjustment phase.
-Pets thrive with routines, as it helps with an overall feeling of security.
+Pets thrive with routines as it helps with an overall feeling of security.
 If you decide to change to a different kind of food, do so gradually.
 The first two days should be 25% new food and 75% old food, the third and fourth day should be 50% and 50%, and then 75% new food and 25% old for the last 2-3 days before changing over completely.

 Offer Plenty of Exercise and Training

 Make sure your new friend gets lots of exercise.
-This doesn’t just mean walks, you will need to engage your pet in games of fetch, tug, and chase.
-Regular exercise will help prevent problem behaviors such as digging, chewing, and barking, while also providing quality time for you and your pet to bond.
+This doesn’t just mean walks; you will need to engage your pet in games of fetch, tug, and chase.
+Regular exercise will help prevent problem behaviors such as digging, chewing, and barking while also providing quality time for you and your pet to bond.
 In addition to exercise, have lots of interactive toys on hand and make sure to give your dog treats.
 You can also sign up for dog training classes which will strengthen the relationship between you and your pet, while also establishing healthy discipline and good dog behavior.
 You might even learn some fun tricks, too!

 And, Lastly, Remember to be Patient.